-Having equity in your house won’t prevent you from filing bankruptcy, but you could be in danger of losing the house if you can't protect (exempt) it.
-What will happen to your equity will depend on the bankruptcy chapter that you file, how long you’ve owned the home, and the state (or federal) exemption scheme that you’ll be entitled to use.
+Having equity in your house won't prevent you from filing bankruptcy, but you could be in danger of losing the house if you can't protect or "exempt" it.
+What will happen to your equity will depend on:

-The two bankruptcy chapters—Chapter 7 and 13 bankruptcy—offer different benefits.
-Both allow you to exempt a certain amount of equity in your home.
-What will happen to any nonexempt equity—the amount you can’t protect—will depend on the chapter that you file.
+The two bankruptcy chapters, Chapters 7 and 13, offer different benefits, but both allow you to "exempt" or protect the same amount of equity in your home.
+What happens to any nonexempt equity, or the amount you can't protect, will depend on the chapter you file.

 In Chapter 7 bankruptcy, the trustee assigned to your case will review your paperwork to determine if you have any nonexempt property.
 If so, you'll be required to turn it over so it can be sold to pay off some of your debt.
 Here's how it works:

 If you'd like to keep a homestead with nonexempt equity, you'll probably be better off pursuing a Chapter 13 bankruptcy.

 Instead of handing over your house or other nonexempt property to a Chapter 7 trustee, you can keep the property in this chapter.
 It's not free, however.
 You'll pay your creditors the nonexempt amount as part of your three- to five-year monthly payment.

 This system works well for everyone involved.
 Creditors will receive as much as they would have in a Chapter 7 case, and you'll preserve the equity in the house.